williambuck/wiki_download_search_predict/README.md

 * [Machine Learning](https://en.wikipedia.org/wiki/Category:Machine_learning)
 * [Business Software](https://en.wikipedia.org/wiki/Category:Business_software)

+The raw page text and the category should be written to a collection on a Mongo server running on an AWS instance.

 We want your code to be modular enough that any valid category from Wikipedia can be queried by your code.

-The raw page text and the category should be written to a collection on a Mongo server running on an AWS instance.
+You are encouraged to pull additional wikipedia categories beyond ML and Business Software.
+The more data the better.

 **Note:** Both "Machine Learning" and "Business Software" contain a heirarchy of nested sub-categories.
 Make sure that you pull every single page within each parent category, not just those directly beneath them.
 Take time to explore wikipedia's organization structure.
 It is up to you if you want to model this heirarchy anywhere within Mongo, otherwise flatten it to just record parent category.